freddorn/North-American-Vacation/README.md

 1. Used the Chrome Dev tools for most of the responsive testing.
 2. Tested with a device of each of the 5 Bootstrap screen sizes.
 (Extra small to Extra Large)
 3. Tested with the Chrome, Firefox and Safari browsers.

+#### Bugs Fixed

+1. Added an alert for when an email was sent, so the user could know if it was sent successfully or not.
+2. Made the contact form clear, after a message was sent, to show the user that it was sent.

 ## Deployment